Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Discussions

-Therefore, our deep extensions essentially imply multiple (variational) GAEs with different depths.
-In practical implementation, the combination coefficients in our models are all trainable, thereby making our extensions straightforward to train.
+As a consequence, our deep extension essentially implies multiple (variational) GAEs with different depths.
+In practical implementation, the combination coefficients in our models are all trainable, making our extensions easy to train.